 Bio coming soon!

 Shari (Sensei) teaches Japanese and Math.
 Originally from the San Francisco Bay Area, she holds an undergraduate degree in Asian Studies with a minor in Engineering from the University of California.
 She lived, studied and worked in Japan for nine years.
 Most of that time was spent as a securities analyst on the Tokyo stock exchange, although she also worked as a translator and in the art market.
-She moved to Santa Fe to get a Master's Degree from St. John's College, and has been teaching, translating and interpreting Japanese for nearly 25 years in New Mexico: at UNM, LANL, Sandia, SFCC and for the past fifteen years, MdS.
+She moved to Santa Fe to get a Master's Degree from St. John's College, and has been teaching, translating and interpreting Japanese for more than 25 years in New Mexico: at UNM, LANL, Sandia, SFCC and for the past 17 years, MdS.
 Shari is a Level 3 teacher with experience in everything from Pre-Algebra through Calculus (with the exception of Geometry!), along with Financial Literacy.
 She is proud that Monte del Sol has had a thriving Japanese program - including the first in the state to have AP Japanese - which has included six trips to Japan taking 10-20 students each time.
 Monte del Sol has nearly single-handedly maintained the Sister City relationship between Santa Fe and Tsuyama, Japan; our students even hosted 10 students from Tsuyama this past summer.
 Someday Sensei hopes to get her PhD in Linguistics.

 Spanish, Bilingual Education